 Rothenburg ob der Tauber

 The Romantische Straße, otherwise known in English as the Romantic Road is a picturesque 350km route through the dense forests, meadows, and mountains of Bavaria and Baden-Württemberg in Germany.
 Of all the quaint towns along this popular road trip route, the most popular and by far the prettiest is Rothenburg ob der Tauber.
 Known for its fairytale feel, romantic half-timbered houses, and cobbled lanes, Rothenburg ob der Tauber is one of the most visited towns in all of Germany attracting over 2.5 million visitors each year.
+1-2 days in Rothenburg for its Christmas Market is NOT to be missed as well!

 Although many come to simply admire the town’s charming atmosphere, Rothenburg ob der Tauber isn’t just a pretty backdrop.
 This small yet lively medieval town in Northern Bavaria boasts a number of interesting and fun things to do.
 By far the most popular activity is to take a walk along the historic city walls that encompass the old quarter.
 Climb the narrow stairs at one of the 6 gates and stroll along this old defense system that has no less than four kilometers of trail to discover.
 Grab a map from the visitor center and choose to walk the entire route or just a small section, either way, you can enjoy beautiful rooftop views over the town.